-When the pre-configured measurement gap activation procedure is overlapped with a concurrent measurement gap occasion and the pre-configured measurement gap has higher priority, the pre-configured gap activation shall be applied no earlier than the ending point of the Pre-MG activation procedure and 5ms after the end of the overlapping measurement gap.
+When the pre-configured measurement gap activation procedure is overlapped with a concurrent measurement gap occasion and the pre-configured measurement gap has higher priority, the pre-configured gap activation shall be applied 5ms after the end of the overlapping concurrent measurement gap occassion.
+Otherwise, the first Pre-MG occasion shall be kept as deactivated also.